fotober

 1.1.
 How Light Shapes Property Photos

-Light plays a crucial role in shaping real estate photos by defining spaces and setting the mood.
-Photographers need to grasp how light interacts with different surfaces and architectural features.
+Light plays a crucial role in real estate photography, shaping spaces and setting the mood of each shot.
+Photographers need to understand how light interacts with different surfaces and architectural features to highlight the property's best attributes.

 The importance of lighting shapes a property's image